RayHightower/rayhightower.github.octo-broken/source/_posts/2014-03-10-cocoaconf-chicago-recap.markdown

 * How do we include communication capabilities without sacrificing performance?
 * If the mobile app requests information from a web service, and the service is unavailable (or slow) how do we avoid frustrating the user?

-`NSURLSession`, brand new in iOS 7, lets us upload and download in the background.
+`NSURLSession`, introduced with iOS 7, lets us upload and download in the background.
 Users are kept happy because the app continues to function in the foreground.
 Scheirman's [slides](https://speakerdeck.com/subdigital/effective-network-programming-in-ios-7) and [sample code](https://github.com/subdigital/mods-2013) give more details.

 ###Xcode Walkabout
 {% imgcap right /images/xcode-git-commit.png Showing Git commit messages in Xcode. %}